 Delete Uber Eats off your phone right now.
 It’s bad for the restaurant, the driver and your wallet.
 Food can be one of the quickest ways to blow a pay check (and blow your belt buckle).
 Healthy, nutritious, generous eating can be had with Pinterest and a decent weekly supermarket shop.
 Cooking can be great fun.
 Start with a clean, clear kitchen, grab a friend (gently), set your free Spotify playlist going, and boogie while you chop.
 Meals taste so much better when they’re made with love.

 For the rest of your expenses, write them all down in a list.
 Do you really go to the gym three times a week or would you be better off running around the block and doing some YouTube yoga?
 Are you spending a silly amount during the silly season?
 Perhaps set a gift cost limit of $10 and get creative with your presents.
-Do you smoke?
+Do you smoke or vape?
 Guess what we’re going to suggest here (seriously, if nothing else, this is your best get ‘rich’ quick move).
 Pick your favourite streaming service and cancel the rest, deal with the ads in Spotify for a free account, make coffee at home.
 Go through your expenses and trim all the fat you can, you will likely be surprised just how much you can save.
 But, it can’t all be austerity and penny-pinching, be sure to keep a little something indulgent.
 Maybe it’s a meal out once a week, or a family activity night at ten pin bowling.
 Don’t let the debt deflate you.